kmb40/aws-bootcamp-cruddur-2023/journal/week6.md

 4. Tag the image using `docker tag backend-flask:latest $ECR_BACKEND_FLASK_URL:latest`
 5. Push the image to AWS ECR using `docker push $ECR_BACKEND_FLASK_URL:latest`

+#### Create Task Definitions
+Create a new directory and file as follows `aws/task-definitions/backend-flask.json`.
+**Note:** Be sure to update all variables to match your own.

+#### Set Parameters for AWS Systems Manager Paramter Store

+#### Set Task Definitions

 Attempt to run the backend and base image.

-Register Task Definitions

-Create a service in ECS.